Emergency assistance from Houston Catholic Charities.

-The poor, low income, disabled, and elderly in Houston can all receive help from Catholic Charities.
+The poor, low income, disabled, and elderly in Houston as well as Harris County can all receive help from Catholic Charities.
 Several qualifications will need to be met, including income thresholds and most financial assistance programs will also require individuals to receive ongoing case management and social services.
-Basic needs and food assistance is one of the primary programs offered by the Houston Catholic Charities centers.
+Basic needs, housing and food assistance is one of the primary programs offered by the Houston Catholic Charities centers.
 Other resources can provide rent help, housing, job finding services, and much more to Harris County families.

 Regardless of your religion, culture or background, the non-profit Catholic Charities may be able to offer assistance to victims of domestic violence, the homeless, and the battered who are in need of emergency assistance and/or temporary housing.
+They also help immigrants and Spanish speakers or Mexicans.
 A limited amount of financial assistance for paying bills or basic needs may be provided in the Houston Texas area.
 Clients can access food, Educational Workshops, and Information and Referrals to non-profits and other programs.

-The qualifications for the elderly include they need to be age 60 or older, living alone, frail, and live in the greater Houston Texas area.
+The qualifications for the elderly include they need to be age 60 or older, living alone, frail, and live in the greater Houston or Harris County Texas area.
 Seniors can call for specific service areas and resources that are available.